Work From Home Job Scam: How to Spot and Avoid It

 Do Not Let Initial Payments Lower Your Guard

 The initial genuine payments made in the task-based work from home job scam are not evidence of legitimacy — they are an investment by the scammer to establish your trust before requesting deposits.
 The fact that you were paid for your first week’s tasks does not mean the platform is genuine or that future withdrawals will be possible.
-Recognising this deliberate credibility-building tactic is essential to protecting yourself from the most financially devastating variant of the work from home job scam.
+Recognising this deliberate credibility-building tactic is essential to protecting yourself from the most financially devastating variant.

 Check for Genuine Online Employer Reviews